azimoff98/khantech-transaction-service/README.md

 * SLF4J for logging

 ## Room for improvement
-* Use **Quarts Scheduler** to handle scheduling effectively in multi-instance environment.
+* Use **Quartz Scheduler** to handle scheduling effectively in multi-instance environment.
 * Transitioning to a robust persistent database like PostgreSQL or MySQL to ensure data durability and better support for large-scale transactions
 * Implement distributed locking mechanisms, such as RLock, to support parallel processing across multiple instances.